elisabethandriivna/SOC-Portfolio/04-Splunk-Investigation/report.md

 ---

-## 9. Conclusion

-The investigation identified suspicious PowerShell execution and correlated Sysmon activity.

-The strongest indicator was the combination of ExecutionPolicy bypass and an encoded PowerShell command.

-Based on the available Sysmon evidence, the final assessment is:
+## 11. Final Verdict

-**Suspicious activity — compromise not confirmed.**
+**Suspicious activity investigated — malicious activity not confirmed.**

+The PowerShell execution contained characteristics that justified further investigation.
+However, after decoding the command and reviewing related Sysmon events, the available evidence was not sufficient to confirm malware execution or a successful system compromise.